EOSIO/eosio.cdt/docs/06_how-to-guides/02_multi-index/how-to-modify-data-in-a-multi-index-table.md

 }
 ```

-2. If the row you want to update is not found then assert by using the `check` method and yield an error message
+2. If the row you want to update is not found, then assert by using the `check` method and yield an error message
 ```diff
 [[eosio::action]] void multi_index_example::mod( name user, uint32_t value ) {
   auto itr = testtab.find(user.value);